ibpsa2017/ibpsa2017.github.io/README.md

 * We must leave the paper world behind and do data viz in new ways
 * We can exaggerate, show more variable interacting and make insights occur more frequently

+_2017-08-13 ~ the above list is still a work in progress_

 ## Subsequent Efforts